marain-dotnet/Marain.Instance/docs/adr/0009-infrastructure-as-code-sharing-approach.md

 Given this context and goals, the challenge is how to combine the use of shared Bicep modules (to de-duplicate the infrastructure-as-code) whilst still having a low friction means of deploying the Marain stack.
 The absence of a defacto public Bicep module repository that can host the Marain-specific modules means there isn't an obvious way to share these modules without additional work.

-***NOTE**: A more general, but related, Bicep reuse [ADR](https://github.com/endjin/Endjin.RecommendedPractices.Bicep/blob/main/docs/adr/0002-sharing-bicep-modules.md) was written before it became clear that the public Bicep registry would not be 'open to all' in the same way that nuget.org or Docker Hub are.*
+***NOTE**: A more general, but related, Bicep reuse [ADR](https://github.com/endjin/Endjin.RecommendedPractices.Bicep/blob/main/docs/adr/0002-sharing-bicep-modules.md) was written before it became clear that the public Bicep registry would not be 'open to all', for publishing, in the same way that nuget.org or Docker Hub are.*

 In the ideal world the Marain deployment would use Bicep modules in the [Endjin.RecommendedPractices.Bicep repository](https://github.com/endjin/Endjin.RecommendedPractices.Bicep) so as to avoid duplication as well as a set of Marain-specific modules that are re-usable across different Marain services.
 This means that the envisioned deployment process would need to interact with 3 sets of Bicep modules: